 On October 14, 2009, the Company's shareholders approved a transaction allowing conversion at the option of the holders of our 10% Series A Redeemable Convertible Participating Perpetual Preferred Stock and conversion at the option of the holders of our 10% Series B Redeemable Conditional Convertible Participating Perpetual Preferred Stock (the "BC Partners Transaction").
 Under each of the Employment Agreements and Change of Control Agreements, shareholder approval of the Series A Proposal and/or the Series B Proposal constituted a "change of control."
 As a result of the BC Partners Transaction, all of Mr. Odland's outstanding equity awards are fully vested as a result of the change of control, even without a subsequent employment termination.
 The termination benefits payable in connection with a change of control under the Employment Agreements and Change of Control Agreements require a so-called "double trigger"-which means that during a stated "protection period" after a change of control, a covered executive's employment is either involuntarily terminated without "cause" or the executive resigns for "good reason" (as both terms are defined in the relevant agreements).
 The protection period is three years for Mr. Odland, and one year for each of the other NEOs.
 In the case of Mr. Odland, Mr. Brown and Mr. Rubin, "good reason" includes a resignation for any reason during the 30-day period immediately preceding the first anniversary of a change of control.
-Therefore, between September 14, 2010 and October 14, 2010 Mr. Odland, Mr. Brown and Mr. Rubin may resign for any reason and be paid termination benefits as disclosed in the table below.
+Between September 14, 2010 and October 14, 2010, pursuant to their employment agreements, Mr. Brown and Mr. Rubin may resign for any reason and be paid the bonus, benefits and cash severance termination benefits disclosed in the tables below.
 Additionally, Mr. Brown and Mr. Rubin received an annual bonus for 2009 that was equal to their highest bonus in the last three fiscal years preceding the equity purchase because the BC Partners Transaction triggered their change-in-control agreements which included this bonus provision as discussed above.
+Mr. Odland, under his Previous Employment Agreement could have resigned during the period between September 14 and October 14, 2010 and been paid the termination benefits disclosed below, but upon entering into his Amended Employment Agreement he waived that right.